 The median is an important statistical measure that is commonly used in many situations.
 Because it indicates the value at the centre of an ordered set of data, it is possible to place all other values in relation to the median.
 For example, in the example of the long jump competition (Example 1), the student who successfully jumped 1.28 m knows that the length of this jump is greater than the median of 1.16 m and, therefore, greater than the length of most of the other jumps.

 Before using the median to make decisions, however, it is important to consider the range of the data because the median does not take into account extreme values.
-In the example of the sale of boxes of chocolate (Example 3), we are trying to approximate the number of boxes that were sold.
-We know that the median number of boxes sold is 9 and that the data range from 5 to 15 boxes.
+In the example of the sale of boxes of chocolate (Example 3), we are trying to estimate the number of boxes that were sold.
+We know that the median number of boxes sold is 9 and that the data range is from 5 to 15 boxes.
 Therefore, the range of the data is small, and the median, 9, is almost halfway between the maximum and the minimum value.
 Therefore, it can be assumed that each student sold about 9 boxes and concluded that the 10 students sold about 90 boxes.

 Now imagine a situation with the same data, however the largest number of boxes sold is 75, not 15.
 The median is still 9 boxes, but the range is very large.
 Also, the median is not at all halfway between the maximum and minimum values, so one could not assume that each student sold about 9 boxes, as in the previous situation, and conclude that the 10 students sold about 90 boxes in total.